equations/backend/README.md

 The equations database
 ======================
 This is the backend and API server for one of my dream projects: a highly semantic, and computer validated equations database.
-I inted to use SymPy to ensure that all equation derivations in the database are mathematically correct.
+I intend to use SymPy to ensure that all equation derivations in the database are mathematically correct.